oVirt/ovirt-site/source/documentation/quick-start-guide.html.md

 ## Connect to oVirt Engine

-Figure 2.3.
-Connect to the Manager administration portal

 Now that you have installed the oVirt Engine and hosts, you can log in to the Engine administration portal to start configuring your virtualization environment.

 ### Log In to Administration Portal